Jean-Luc Picard: Casting and design

 Stewart was uncertain why the producers would cast "a middle-aged bald English Shakespearean actor" as captain of the Enterprise.
-He had his toupee delivered from London to meet with Paramount executives, but Roddenberry ordered Stewart to remove the "awful looking" hairpiece.
-Stewart's stentorian voice impressed the executives, who immediately approved the casting.
+He had his toupee delivered from London to meet with Paramount executives, but at his arrival to the offices Roddenberry ordered him to remove the "awful looking" hairpiece.
+Justman says those present were thrilled by Stewart's voice and elaborates: "Wonderful annunciation that he had.
+It made everything seem better and more exciting, more intense and entrancing."
 Roddenberry sent Stewart C. S. Forester's Horatio Hornblower novels, saying the Picard character was based on Hornblower, but Stewart was already familiar with the character, having read the books as a teenager.

 As the series progressed, Stewart exercised more control over the character's development.
 By the time production began on the first Next Generation film, "it was impossible to tell where Jean-Luc started and Patrick Stewart ended", and by the fourth film, Stewart stated:

 However, Stewart stated that he is not nearly as serious or brooding as his alter ego.

 Stewart also stated, "One of the delights of having done this series and played this role is that people are so attracted to the whole idea of Star Trek ... several years after the series has ended ...
 I enjoy hearing how much people enjoyed the work we did ...
 It's always gratifying to me that this bald, middle-aged Englishman seems to connect with them".
 Stewart has commented that his role has helped open up Shakespeare to science fiction fans.
 He has noted the "regular presence of Trekkies in the audience" whenever he plays theater, and added: "I meet these people afterwards, I get letters from them and see them at the stage door ...
 And they say, 'I've never seen Shakespeare before, I didn't think I'd understand it, but it was wonderful and I can't wait to come back.'"

-A new Star Trek series was announced by CBS All Access, Alex Kurtzman and Patrick Stewart in July 2018 and released on January 23, 2020 under the title Star Trek: Picard, in which Stewart reprises his role as Picard.
-The series begins in 2399 and finds the character drawn into a new adventure.